-The Institute is directed by Jane Desmond, Resident Director, Kim Marra, Margo DeMello, and Kenneth Shapiro.
+The Institute is directed by Jane Desmond, Resident Director, Kim Marra, Gala Argent, and Kenneth Shapiro.

 Jane Desmond is Professor of Anthropology and of Gender/Women’s Studies at Illinois, where she also holds affiliate faculty appointments in the Unit for Critical Theory and Interpretation and the College of Veterinary Medicine.
 She has published widely in the fields of performance studies, transnational American Studies, and on human-animal relations, and recently inaugurated the Animal Lives Book Series at the University of Chicago Press.
 Desmond is the author of two solo-authored books (Staging Tourism: Bodies on Display from Waikiki to Sea World, U of Chicago Press, 1999) and Displaying Death and Animating Life: Human-Animal Relations in Art, Science and Everyday Life, U of Chicago Press, 2016), two edited books on performance, a third co-edited book on globalization, and several special issues of journals in multiple countries, in addition to numerous peer-reviewed journal articles and book chapters.
 Her work has appeared in Hungary, South Korea (in translation and in English), in China (in translation), and in the UK, the Netherlands, Australia, and Brazil, as well as the United States.
 In addition, she is the co-founder and Executive Director of the International Forum for US Studies: A Center for the Transnational Study of the United States,”, and is past President of the International American Studies Association (2008-2012).

-Kim Marra is Professor of Theatre Arts and American Studies, Director of Graduate Studies in Theatre Arts, and affiliate faculty in Gender, Women’s and Sexuality Studies at the University of Iowa.
-Her books include Strange Duets: Impresarios and Actresses in the American Theatre, 1865-1914 (University of Iowa Press, 2006, winner of the Joe A. Callaway Prize) and the co-edited volumes Passing Performances: Queer Readings of Leading Players in American Theater History (1998) and Staging Desire: Queer Readings of American Theater History (2002), The Gay and Lesbian Theatrical Legacy (2005), all for the University of Michigan Press.
-She performed an original autobiographical solo piece Horseback Views, which inspired her prize-winning essay “Riding, Scarring, Knowing: A Queerly Embodied Performance Historiography” (Theatre Journal 64.4, December 2012).
-She has also published essays on War Horse, Theatre Equestre Zingaro, and equestrian sculptures on the Parthenon Frieze, as well as a solo autobiographical performance piece Horseback Views.
-She has served on the editorial boards of the University of Iowa Press and the Theatre in the Americas Series of Southern Illinois University Press, as well as the journals Theatre Survey and Theatre History Studies.
-She is currently an associate editor of the Animal Lives Series of the University of Chicago Press.
+Kim Marra is Professor of Theatre Arts and American Studies, Collegiate Fellow, Director of Graduate Studies in Theatre Arts, and affiliate faculty in Gender, Women’s and Sexuality Studies at the University of Iowa.
+Her books include Strange Duets: Impresarios and Actresses in the American Theatre, 1865-1914 (University of Iowa Press, 2006, winner of the Joe A. Callaway Prize) and the co-edited volumes Passing Performances: Queer Readings of Leading Players in American Theater History (1998), Staging Desire: Queer Readings of American Theater History (2002), The Gay and Lesbian Theatrical Legacy (2005), and Showing Off, Showing Up: Studies of Hype, Heightened Performance, and Cultural Power (2017), all for the University of Michigan Press.
+Her original autobiographical solo performance Horseback Views inspired her prize-winning essay “Riding, Scarring, Knowing: A Queerly Embodied Performance Historiography” (Theatre Journal 64.4, December 2012).
+She has published numerous other articles on historical equestrian performance and is currently completing a digital arts and humanities project, The Pull of Horses.
+She is also currently an associate editor of the Animal Lives Series of the University of Chicago Press.

 Each year’s Institute also features between 5-7 guest speakers.